matthew-brett/pydagogue/curious_git.rst

    ``.git/objects/d9`` directory if it doesn't exist, and stores the file contents as ``.git/objects/d9/2d079af6a7f276cc8d63dcf2549c03e7deb553``.
 It does this so that the number of files in any one directory stay in a reasonable range.
-If git had to store every file, directory listing and commit in one flat directory, it would soon have a very large number of files.
+If git had to store hash filenames for every file, directory listing and commit in one flat directory, it would soon have a very large number of files.
+.. [#bare-detail] The reason we need a bare repository for our backup goes deeper than the fact we do not need a working tree.
+We are soon going to do a ``push`` to this backup repository.
+The ``push`` has the effect of reseting the position of a branch (usually ``master``) in the backup repo.
+   Git is very reluctant to set a branch position in a repository with a working tree, because it the new branch position will not not match the current content of the working tree.
+Git could either leave it like this, or checkout the new branch in the remote repo, but either thing would be very confusing for someone trying to use the working tree in that repository.
+So, by default git will refuse to ``push`` a new branch position to a remote repository with a working tree, giving you a long explanation as to why it is refusing, and listing things you can do about it.
+You can force git to go ahead and do the push, but it is much safer to use a bare repository.
+.. [#sub-trees] You have probably worked out by now that git directory listings can have files (called "blobs") and subdirectories ("trees").
+   When doing the copy, we actually have to recurse into any sub-directories to get needed file ("blob") and subdirectory ("tree") objects.
+But, you get the idea.

 .. include:: links_names.inc
-.. include:: commit_names.inc
+.. include:: object_names.inc